Savoy Dreams

 Savoy Dreams is a book by David Britton and Michael Butterworth published in 1984.

-Plot summary
+Contents

-Savoy Dreams is a book about Manchester-based publisher Savoy Books.
+Savoy Dreams is a book in retrospective about Manchester-based publishing company Savoy Books.

 Reception

 Dave Langford reviewed Savoy Dreams for White Dwarf #60, and stated that "Dreams is a Savoy retrospective, for completists, worriers about liberty and fans of the old New Worlds, with bits by Burroughs, Moorcock, M John Harrison... articles on being persecuted, reviews, extracts, clippings, and graphics which I hated.
 Fascinating.
 Very '60s."